romank3d/PCGCustom/README.md

 3. In the PCG graph node pallette, start typing "PCGC"
 4. Enjoy!

+Ver 1.04
+- Added "Discard Empty Data Sets Node" node, which removes data sets with no points, no attribute entries, or no composite data (Intersection, Difference, Union).

 Ver 1.03
 - "Get Actor Data Extended" node was updated to have 5.4 features and now using native PCG API for ActorSelector